techidaily/site-games-able/source/_posts/fine-tuning-your-steam-deck-for-optimal-typing.md

 ### What if My Steam Deck’s Keyboard Still Doesn’t Appear After Selecting a Text Field?

  First, be sure you’ve given the Steam Deck two seconds at most for the Steam Deck keyboard to appear.
-If nothing is happening,**hold Steam Button > X** (just one of several[secret Steam Deck shortcuts you need to know](https://www.makeuseof.com/steam-deck-shortcuts/) ).
+If nothing is happening,**hold Steam Button > X** (just one of several [secret Steam Deck shortcuts you need to know](https://www.makeuseof.com/steam-deck-shortcuts/) ).
 The Steam Deck will appear at the bottom of the screen per usual.
 See it in action below in the classic immersive RPG "Deus Ex".

 ## How to Bring Up the Steam Deck Keyboard in SteamOS